 With 30 years’ experience in the UK healthcare arena (both public and private), Eugene provides thought leadership for AXA and is our Mental Health Consultancy Lead.

-Did you know that mindfulness can help to improve your mental and physical wellbeing?
-From anger and addiction to heart health, irritable bowel syndrome (IBS) and pain – mindfulness can help you manage a whole host of conditions.
+Did you know that mindfulness can help to improve both your mental and physical wellbeing?
+From anger and addiction to heart health, irritable bowel syndrome (IBS)1 and pain – mindfulness can help you manage a whole host of conditions.

-To get you started Eugene Farrell, psychological health expert at AXA Health introduces the practice of mindful breathing in this handy guide.
+To get you started Eugene Farrell, psychological health expert at AXA Health, introduces the practice of mindful breathing in this handy guide.

 Why practise mindful breathing?